Montana Free Press

 All RacesFederal DelegationState OfficialsMontana LegislatureOther officesBallot InitiativesVoting info

-Heading into the 2024 election, Montana voters have the task of selecting from more than 60 candidates to fill 14 Montana-specific federal and state offices — not to mention picking from among the 300-plus candidates running for positions in the state Legislature.
+Through the 2024 election, Montana voters will select candidates to fill 14 Montana-specific federal and state offices — plus 100 House seats and 25 open Senate seats in the state Legislature.

-That can be a baffling number of names to track even for voters who dilligently follow political news.
-This digital guide, a project of the nonpartisan Montana Free Press newsroom, is an effort make sure basic information is available so voters have the opportunity to cast informed votes.
+That can be a baffling process to track even for voters who diligently follow political news.
+This digital guide, a project of the nonpartisan Montana Free Press newsroom, is an effort to ensure basic information is available so voters have the opportunity to cast informed votes.

-The 2024 primary election, where voters will pick each political party's nominee to advance to the General Election, will be held Tuesday, June 4.
+The 2024 primary election, where voters picked political party nominees to advance to the General Election, was held Tuesday, June 4.
 The 2024 general election will be held Tuesday, Nov.
 5.

 Federal Delegation